chelsea-designs/first-milestone/README.md

 [View the live project here.](https://chelsea-designs.github.io/first-milestone/)

 This is the main marketing website for Chelsea Designs.
-Chelsea Designs is a web and graphics design company targetting small businesses, creative businesses and charities.
+Chelsea Designs is a web and graphics design company targeting small businesses, creative businesses and charities.
 It is designed to be responsive and accessible on a range of devices, making it easy to navigate for potential clients.

 ![Website mockup on desktop, tablet and mobile](assets/images/preview-web.png "Website Mockup")